Simple Baked Macaroni and Beef

 Bake it in a 400 degree oven till it’s piping hot (about 45 minutes if it’s cold to room temperature).
 Just before you’re ready to eat, remove the foil, cover macaroni with the cheese and broil till it looks beautiful.

-Note from me: When I reheated this, I stirred in a cup of marinara sauce.
+Note from me: When I reheated the leftovers, I stirred in a cup of marinara sauce.
 The pasta will continue to absorb the sauce in the fridge or freezer, so the extra sauce helped to keep it from drying out when baking.